mikedlowis-prototypes/editor/docs/xedit.1.md

     Move the cursor one character to the right.

 * `Up`:
-    Move the cursor to theprevious line.
+    Move the cursor to the previous line.

 * `Down`:
     Move the cursor to the next line.

+* `Ctrl+Up`:
+    Move the current line or selection up a line.

+* `Ctrl+Down`:
+    Move the current line or selection down a line.

 * `Ctrl+Left`:
     Move the cursor to the beginning of the word to the left.